seohyun-hwang/onlineEncryptionHub/README.md

 The application asks you to create an account with a username and password, after which it lets you store encrypted text-entries in a database (which is cleared as soon as the backend program is terminated).

 Features:
-1. Create account
+1. Create account (SHA-256 password hashing)
-2. Delete account
+2. Delete account (eradication of all account data)
-3. Create message
+3. Create message (AES-256 message encryption)
-4. Delete message
+4. Delete message (eradiation of all message data)
-5. Fetch all messages upon login
+5. Show all messages upon login (AES-256 message decryption)

 Your text-entries are encrypted using Rijndael AES-256 cryptography with Cipher Block Chaining.
 Your password is encrypted using a one-way SHA-256 algorithm.